 The aim of the Foreign Direct Investment (FDI) Law No. 4875 is:

 • to protect the rights of investors

-• to align investors and investments with international standards
+• to align the definitions of an investor and investment with international standards

 • to regulate the work carried out by foreigners

-•to stipulate the rules on work permits given to foreigners.
+•to stipulate the provisions and rules on work permits given to foreigners

 2. Bilateral Agreements

 2. a.
 Bilateral Agreements for the Promotion and Protection of Investments

 Bilateral Agreements for the Promotion and Protection of Investments were signed from 1962 onwards with countries that show the potential to improve bilateral investment relations.
 The basic aim of bilateral investment agreements is to establish a favorable environment for economic cooperation between the contracting parties by defining standards of treatment for investors and their investments within the boundaries of the countries concerned.
 The aim of these agreements is to increase the flow of capital between the contracting parties, while ensuring a stable investment environment.
 In addition, by having provisions on international arbitration, they aim to prescribe ways to successfully settle disputes that might occur among investors and the host state.
 Turkey has signed Bilateral Investment Treaties with 105 countries.
 However, Turkey is a dualist country, where an international treaty has to be ratified and promulgated in order to become part of the national legal system.
 Within this regard, 80 Bilateral Investment Treaties out of these 105 have gone into effect so far.